Tharindu Weerakoon Senior Lecturer/Engineer/ Consultant/ PhD,MSc,BSc.

 No reviews yet

-With over 17 years of dedicated teaching experience, including more than 7 years spent abroad, I have cultivated a rich and diverse background as an Engineer and Senior Lecturer.
-My teaching philosophy centers on the practical application of engineering concepts.
+With over 20 years of dedicated teaching experience (by 2026), including more than 7 years spent abroad, I have cultivated a rich and diverse background as an Engineer and Senior Lecturer.
+My teaching philosophy is oriented on the practical application of engineering concepts.
 I firmly believe that by bridging the gap between theory and real-world scenarios, we can empower the next generation of engineers to thrive in their careers.

 My track record of producing practical and results-oriented engineers is a testament to the effectiveness of my teaching style and methodology.
 I take pride in witnessing my students excel in various engineering disciplines, armed with not just theoretical knowledge but also the ability to tackle complex challenges with confidence.